Dendrosenecio: Dispersal and establishment

 Biogeographic interpretation of the molecular phylogeny suggests that in the most recent one million years, the first giant senecios established themselves at higher elevations of Mount Kilimanjaro and became the species D. kilimanjari.
 As they moved down that mountain, adapting to live in the different environment at the lower altitudes of Mount Kilimanjaro, they became a new species, D. johnstonii.
 Some seeds found a way to Mount Meru and established themselves as the species D. meruensis, others found a way to get from Mount Kilimanjaro to the Aberdare Range and established themselves as D. battiscombei.
 D. battiscombei migrated into the wet alpine habitat on the Aberdares resulted in the formation of the species D. brassiciformis.
 Dispersal from the Aberdares to Mount Kenya established a second isolated population of D. battiscombei.
 Altitudinal speciation on Mount Kenya resulted in the formation of D. keniodendron and the "dwarf" D. keniensis.
 Dispersal from Mount Kenya back to the Aberdares established a second insular population of D. keniodendron.
 Dispersal from the Aberdares to the Cherangani Hills established two subspecies of D. cheranganiensis: D. cheranganiensis subsp. cheranganiensis and altitudinal (sub)speciation into the web alpine habitat resulted in D. cheranganiensis subsp. dalei.
 Dispersal from the Aberdares to Mount Elgon established D. elgonensis which is a point where several subspecies diverge and disperse: from Mount Elgon to the Virunga Mountains established D. erici-rosenii; from Mount Elgon to Mount Kahuzi (Mitumba Mountains) established a second population of D. erici-rosenii and dispersal from the Virunga Mountains to the Ruwenzori Mountains established a third population.

 Parallel evolution

 The communities of giant Dendrosenecio and giant lobelias found on these African mountains are an exceptional example of parallel or convergent evolution and repeated convergent evolution between these two groups; providing evidence that the unusual features of these plants are an evolutionary response to a challenging habitat and an environment which can be easily described for biogeographic analysis.

 Cytological uniformity

 Little variation was found in molecular phylogeny among the 40 recorded giant senecio collections (40 accessions), yet as a group they differ significantly from Cineraria deltoidea, the closest known relative.
-The gametophytic chromosome number (is the number of chromosomes in each cell) for the giant Dendrosenecio is n = 50, and for the giant lobelias.
-Specifically Lobeliaceae, Lobelia subgenus Tupa section Rhynchopetalum is n = 14.
-Only five of the 11 species of giant senecio and three of the 21 species of giant lobelia from eastern Africa remain uncounted.
-Although both groups are polyploid, Dendrosenecio is presumed to be decaploid (ten sets; 10x) and the Lobelia more certainly tetraploid (four sets; 4x), their adaptive radiations involved no further change in chromosome number.
-The cytological uniformity within each group, while providing circumstantial evidence that they descended from a single ancestor and simplifying interpretations of cladistic analyses, provides neither positive nor negative support for a possible role of polyploidy in evolving the giant-rosette growth-form.
+The gametophytic chromosome number of Dendrosenecio is n = 50.
+The polyploid Dendrosenecio is presumed to be decaploid (ten sets; 10x).